jianqiucao/EE367L/Lab3/Lab3.md

 ## Advanced Task

-Deal with the problem that the file may be too large to fit into one transmission thru socket when executing the "p" or "d" command (e.g., for file3.txt).
+Deal with the problem that the file may be too large to fit into one packet in transmission when executing the "p" or "d" command (e.g., for file3.txt).
 You need to read the file several times and transmit it thru multiple packets.

 There are several ways to deal with multiple-packet transmission between server and client: